Shopify App That Lets You Shop with Friends Online

 No Account Required

 Any feature that asks shoppers to create an account before they can use it has built a wall between itself and 90% of potential users.
-Guest access needs to work seamlessly, with the experience persisting across the browsing session without requiring a login.
+Guest access needs to work cleanly, with the experience persisting across the browsing session without requiring a login.

 Social and Shareable

 This is what we’ve built with Stylaquin.
 The Look Book lets shoppers flip through products like a magazine.
-The Idea Board lets them add products to visual collections where they can rearrange, adjust options, and buy — all in one place.
+The Idea Board lets them add products to visual collections where they can rearrange, adjust options, and buy, all in one place.
 And Shop With Me lets them share a board with a friend and browse together in real time.

 How to Audit Your Current Wishlist